ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 ## Getting Through the Editorial Process

 I managed to get drafts of the first four chapters submitted by mid-March.
-After my submission of Chapter 4, my publisher notified my that my editor was changing roles in the company and that I would be assigned a new editor.
+After my submission of Chapter 4, my publisher notified me that my editor was changing roles in the company and that I would be assigned a new editor.

 Right out of the gate, the new editor notified me that my chapters had deviated